 Due to the extenuating circumstances of the COVID-19 pandemic and availability of emergency data relief interns, new recruits are being accepted at the beginning of each month.
 To assist with the recruitment process, an educational handbook was created.
 This handbook contains information regarding the region and block system, data collection methods, and data quality assurance methods, along with examples of each and frequently asked questions.

-This is how the first case in the United States would be represented at the county level for January 20, 2020: 05000US53061, Snohomish County Washington, WA, 1, 0.
+The data is structured in wide form.
+This is how the first case in the United States would be represented at the county level for January 20, 2020: 05000US53061, Snohomish County Washington, WA, 1, 0, 0, 0.
 This is how the first case would be represented at the state level: 04000US53, Washington (state), WA, 1, 0.
-Both the county and state data begins with the state identification number/county identification number, the state/county, then the number of positive cases, followed by the number of confirmed deaths.
+Both the county and state data begins with the state identification number/county identification number, followed by the state/county.
+At the county level, the data recorded are first confirmed positive cases, followed by the number of probable positive cases, the number of confirmed deaths, then the number of probable deaths.
+At the state level, the data recorded are total number of cases, followed by the total number of deaths.